accesscode-2-1/unit-0/lessons/week-4/2015-04-04_json-kickass-guide.md

 ![jar directory] (https://github.com/accesscode-2-1/unit-0/blob/master/images/jarsdirectory.png)

-Cool so it's now add but `wait` we're not out the water just yet!
+Cool so it's now added but we're not out the water just yet.
 We still need to make sure that our project is aware of this new library.

-Let's import it.
+Let's import it!

 You'll need to now go to File -> Project Structure